 How to get to Sintra

-More info at the end of the article.
+More info with accommodation suggestions at the end of the article.

 Things to do in Sintra town